 Skin cells, like other cells in your body, also need water to function properly.
-In fact, the water in your skin serves as protective barrier to prevent against extra loss of fluid.
+In fact, the water in your skin serves as a protective barrier to prevent extra loss of fluid.
 When you are not sufficiently hydrated, your skin will appear dry and tight and may even flake.

 How Much Water is Enough?

-Every day we lose water through excretion, breathing and perspiring.
+Every day we lose water through excretion, breathing, and perspiring.
 So, when you lose more water than you take in, you become dehydrated.
 Even just being mildly dehydrated can lead to a headache and affect your focus and mood.
 Severe cases of dehydration even can lead to seizures.

-The National Academies of Sciences, Engineering and Medicine found that “women who appear to be adequately hydrated consume an average of approximately 2.7 liters (91 ounces) of total water -- from all beverages and foods -- each day, and men average approximately 3.7 liters (125ounces) daily.”
+The National Academies of Sciences, Engineering, and Medicine found that “women who appear to be adequately hydrated consume an average of approximately 2.7 liters (91 ounces) of total water -- from all beverages and foods -- each day, and men average approximately 3.7 liters (125ounces) daily.”

 If you aren’t getting enough water, here are some tips to boost your intake:

 Add fruit to your water to give it more flavor.
-Oranges, lemons, watermelon and strawberries are popular options.
+Oranges, lemons, watermelon, and strawberries are popular options.